SETTING UP YOUR WATERFALL PHOTOGRAPHY SHOT

 Step 7: SET YOUR 2-SECOND TIMER

 Instead of using a shutter release, you can utilize a timer to take the photo.
 This ensures that when you press down on the button to take the image, you won’t cause any camera shake or blur.
+The 2-second timer is a setting on your camera under the Drive Mode section.
+You will see continuous shooting, single shooting (or something similar, depending on the camera and 2-second timer.

 That’s it.
 Once you do it several times, it’ll be effortless.

 Evaluate the image.
 If your image has hot spots (areas of overexposed white spots), adjust your shutter speed and test again until it is just right.
-Remember, the darker the filter, the longer the exposure, and the milky flow looks better.
+Remember, the darker the ND filter, the longer the exposure, and the milky flow looks better.

 Review your images on your camera’s screen and zoom in to look for overexposed areas.
 You can always lighten them in the post, but you cannot fix blown-out, overexposed highlights.
 If you have overexposed images, use your exposure compensation to go down until they are no longer blown out.